jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 ### Turning off ASLR

-I did attempt to exploit the buffer overflow without turning off ASLR using ret2plt or ret2libc (not that I'm skilled at doing so), however I was not able to do so.
-I think this is on account of this assembly being Position Independent, thereby randomizing the location of .bss, .plt & .got sections of the assembly.
+I did attempt to exploit the buffer overflow using ret2plt or ret2libc (not that I'm skilled at doing so), however I was not able to get a memory leak.
+I think this is on account of this assembly being Position Independent, thereby randomizing the location of .bss, .plt & .got sections of the assembly, as well as being really simple, with few places to cause a location leak.
+This doesn't mean it can't be done, just htat I was not able to get it done.

 The closest I got was realising that I could 'bruteforce' ASLR by reducing the potential places in memory to look for the ShowFlag function.
+More on that later.

 For now though, to show the basic technique, I'll turn ASLR off:
 ```